rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/intent/Intent_Trajectory.md

-# Civium Trajectory
+# CoCivium Trajectory

-Civium does not pursue expansion for its own sake.
+CoCivium does not pursue expansion for its own sake.
 It expands only where congruent minds emerge.

 ## Three Phases of Development